stormpath/stormpath-sdk-react/docs/api.md

 ```

 **Important:** To use a custom field component the name of the component must contain one of these three words: `text`, `input` or `field`.
 Alternatively, the component can have arbitrary name if it has the `spInputLike` (or `data-spInputLike`) property set.
+If you minify your code,
+prefer using this property to relying on the component name, as the latter may be mangled by the minifier.
 The component must also support the properties `name` and `onChange`.
 The property `name` should represent the name of the field, and the
 `onChange` property a handler for the field's `onChange` event.